Chevrolet Tahoe: Third generation (2007)

 General Motors redesigned the Tahoe and Yukon on the new GMT900 platform for the 2007 model year.
 A hybrid version of the Tahoe/Yukon, which uses the shared GM/Chrysler Advanced Hybrid System 2, followed with the 2008 models.
 The GMT900-based Tahoe and Yukon exceeded initial sales expectations and continued to sell well despite a weakening market for large SUVs.
 The short-wheelbase Tahoe and its police counterpart began production at Arlington Assembly on December 1, 2005.
 SWB Yukon production began in early 2006, with Janesville Assembly coming online as well.
 For the first time, GM used the Tahoe name in Mexico.

 For 2007, the GMC Yukon and Chevrolet Tahoe received different front fascias, hood, and tail lights.
-The GMC Yukon boasted a monolithic grille and headlights, while the Chevrolet Tahoe grille was divided by a body-colored bar similar to the chrome bar found on the GMT800 Tahoe.
+The Yukon boasted a monolithic grille and headlights, while the Tahoe grille was divided by a body-colored bar similar to the chrome bar found on the GMT800 Tahoe.
 Both the redesigned Yukon and Tahoe featured a more crisp, upright, angular design that gave the vehicles a prominent, more upscale appearance than that of their predecessors.
 The interior was significantly redesigned as well, with features such as a faux wood trim dashboard with chrome-accented instrument controls and new inset gauge cluster design.
 New door panels, as well as new seats, were also added to the interior.
 The interior still retains its nine-passenger seating availability, but only on the base Tahoe 1LS/Yukon SLE models, like the Suburban and Yukon XL counterparts.
 The Tahoe/Suburban 1LS would now become the base model for 2007, adding the premium LTZ trim level as the upper Tahoe/Suburban equipment level.
 The Yukon/Yukon XL would retain its SLE/SLT/Denali trims.

 Highway mileage was improved from 19 mpgus to 21 to 22 mpgus with the addition of Active Fuel Management cylinder deactivation.
 For 2009, the 6.2 L engine in the Yukon Denali got a power increase to 403 hp, while a 395 hp 6.2L was added as an option for the Tahoe LTZ.
 A 6-speed 6L80 automatic transmission replaced the 4-speed on all trucks except 2WD models with the 4.8L engine.
 The 2011 model has a NHTSA rollover risk of 24.6%, and a lateral roadholding of 0.79g.